mihanizator/developer-site/getting-started.md

 ### Adding your Domain

-Exogress allows you to create a subdomain under the `<YOUR_ACCOUNT>.exg.link` or add your domain.
+Exogress allows you to create a subdomain under the `<YOUR_SUBDOMAIN>.exg.link` or add your domain.

-Visit the `Domain` section in the sidebar, click `Add Domain in <YOUR_ACCOUNT>.exg.link` and enter desired fourth-level subdomain name, then click `Save`.
+Visit the `Domain` section in the sidebar, click `Add Domain in <YOUR_SUBDOMAIN>.exg.link` and enter desired fourth-level subdomain name, then click `Save`.
 Exogress will take care of issuing TLS certificates for you.
 Wait for the certificate status to become `ready` as you won't be able to use the service until that.

 To add your domain, navigate to the "Custom domains" tab and click `Add Custom Domain`.
 There, provide your custom domain name, add a CNAME record to your domain's DNS records and finally, provide a strict transport security expiration period in seconds: recommended value is 31536000.
 You must add the provided record in your DNS zone; otherwise, you will not be able to register the domain.
 Ensure the DNS records are propagated: depending on zone configuration, it might take a significant amount of time.